When it’s time for the annual performance review or annual raise, you need to know how to increase your employee’s pay correctly.

 Step 1: Convert the percentage into decimal form

-You need to convert the percentage into a real number that you can use to multiply by the employee’s current pay rate.
+This is pretty basic, but you need to convert the percentage into a real number that you can use to multiply by the employee’s current pay rate.
 To do this, simply move the decimal two places to the left.
-For a 3% increase, you will use .03
+For a 3% increase, you will use .03.

 Step 2: Multiply the employee’s current pay rate by that decimal